karthikreddyk/LCA-2-Matlab-code/README.md

 plotgent - For generating matlab plots for publication.
 Have just the plot open, a pdf with a figure as how it is on the screen gets created. newAlgorithn.m - LCA for single input agents.
 AgentswithMultipleOutputs.m - LCA for multi-input agents.
-agentlearning.m - Learning algorithm for single-input agents agentlearningforMIMO.m - Learning algorithm for multi-input agents
+agentlearning.m - Learning algorithm for single-input agents. agentlearningforMIMO.m - Learning algorithm for multi-input agents.